xxblx/homemanager/README.md

 This solution is not suitable for using in the production and may have some security weaknesses (for example, token-based auth mechanism doesn't support tokens renew process).

+## How it works
+If user at home rtsp feed and motion detection are disabled, night-mode settings are ignored.
+When user has left home night-mode settings are configuring according to the current time (depends on sunrise and sunset), rtsp feed and motion detection are turning on.

+* HomeManager is running on some kind of home server
+* Router checks status of user's device and notifies HomeManager
+* Camera requests settings from HomeManager and apply them
+* User is able to open web ui and watch the stream if rtsp feed is active

 # Installation
 ## HomeManager
 * Create user